arhat-dev/dukkha/docs/renderers/shell.md

 foo@shell: echo "Woo"
 ```

-Run embedded shell script and use the output to stdout as the real value
+Run embedded shell script and use the output to stdout as the field value

 ## Config Options